Romea/adap2e/README.md

 ## **Authors**

- Adap2e project was developed by **Jean Laneurit** in the context of TIARA ANR project.
+ Adap2e project was developed by **Jean Laneurit** in the context of ADAP2E ANR project.

 ## **Contact**